top of page

 cOMmon is the online habitat for regenerative people, spaces, and practices.

-It’s a shared digital environment where relationships can form and deepen.
+It’s a digital environment where relationships can form and deepen.

 Some people arrive at cOMmon to explore.
 Others arrive to root something that already exists.
 Both are welcome.